MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-in-directx.md

 ---
 title: Spatial sound in DirectX
 description: Add spatial sound to your Windows Mixed Reality apps based on DirectX by using the XAudio2 and xAPO audio libraries.
-author: MikeRiches
+author: kegodin
-ms.author: mriches
+ms.author: kegodin
-ms.date: 03/21/2018
+ms.date: 11/07/2019
 ms.topic: article
 keywords: Windows mixed reality, spatial sound, apps, XAudio2, low level, xAPO, audio library, walkthrough, DirectX
 ---

 # Spatial sound in DirectX

-Add spatial sound to your Windows Mixed Reality apps based on DirectX by using the [XAudio2](https://msdn.microsoft.com/library/windows/desktop/hh405049.aspx) and [xAPO](https://msdn.microsoft.com/library/windows/desktop/ee415735.aspx) audio libraries.
+Add spatial sound to your mixed reality apps based on DirectX by using the ISpatialAudioClient (ISAC) interface.
+On HoloLens2, spatialization via ISAC is hardware accelerated.

-This topic uses sample code from the HolographicHRTFAudioSample.

->[!NOTE]
->The code snippets in this article currently demonstrate use of C++/CX rather than C++17-compliant C++/WinRT as used in the [C++ holographic project template](creating-a-holographic-directx-project.md).
-The concepts are equivalent for a C++/WinRT project, though you will need to translate the code.

 ## Overview of Head Relative Spatial Sound